Vivekrajput20/Chargify/README.md

 ● Django + Django REST Framework
 ● Adobe Illustrator
 # Utility:
-● The app helps the user in critical condition when the battery of the user is about to drain in an unfamiliar location.
+● The app helps the user in critical condition when the user's battery is about to drain in an unfamiliar location.
 ● The app comes handy when the user requires high battery levels in transit.
 # Future Implementation